Student-centric advice and objective recommendations

 6. On-campus living

-Things like dorms and on campus living are a big part of the “college experience”.
+For some students, things like dorms and on campus living are a big part of the “college experience.”
+Community colleges are often thought of as more commuter in nature.
 In more recent years though, the number of community colleges with dorms has grown quite a bit, which means you really may not need to compromise at all!

 Living on campus allows students to establish similar study habits, social lives, and extracurricular involvement to students at four-year universities.
 This feature found at some community colleges makes the transition to four-year colleges easier.
 Students will already be adjusted to living away from home and being more involved at their school.